vicharak-in/shrike_fpga/Docs/generating_your_first_bitstream.md

 </div>

-Now that you have generated your first bitstream let's upload these on the FPGA these will be pretty simple follow the step 3-4 step in the guide or complete guide if you checking it for first time [getting_started](./getting_started.md) .
+Now that you have generated your first bitstream let's upload these on the FPGA, that will be pretty simple follow the step 3-4 in this guide or complete guide if you checking it for first time [getting_started](./getting_started.md) .

-I will also recommend you to go through hte the docs available [here](https://www.renesas.com/en/products/slg47910).
+Check out the [Verilog Style Guide](./verilog_style_guide.md) next.